GMLC-TDC/cheader2json/README.md

 Take one or more c header files as input, and do a JSON dump of a portion of the libclang AST for easier processing by other tools.
-This code was originally from the libclang based Python/Matlab binding generator for HELICS, but has been split out to make it more reuseable.
+This code was originally from the libclang based Python/Matlab binding generator for HELICS, but has been split out to make it more reusable.
 Functionality is also provided to do a diff of two JSON files, that can be used to get a quick overview of what has changed between releases.

 ## Installation